w3c/wai-curricula/content/designer/input-and-feedback.md

 Students should be able to:

-* explain how people with disabilities perceive and understand instructions and feedback to  interact with components such as forms and widgets
+* explain how people with disabilities  perceive and understand  feedback to  interact with components such as forms and widgets
 * provide overall instructions to help users understand and interact with forms and widgets, such as:
   * allowed data formats
   * required and optional input